-Pea, 1980).
+Two- and three-year-olds' difficulty in responding to negative sentences is surprising, given that children at this age are robustly producing nonexistence negation using "no" (Bloom, 1970; Pea, 1980).
 Why is it, then, that these children seem to be struggling to comprehend such sentences?
 Onset-contingent plots can provide us with a more detailed way of looking at children's gaze behavior, and give us insight into how children are processing these sentences over the course of the trial.
 These plots split trials based on whether the child was looking at the target or the distractor at the onset of the noun, and plot the proportion of children who shift their gaze to the opposite item.
-In successful comprehension, children who are initially looking at the distractor should show rapidly increasing shifts to the target, whereas children who are initially looking at the target the target should continue to look at the target (Fernald, Zangi, Portillo, & Marchman, 2008).
+In successful comprehension, children who are initially looking at the distractor should show rapidly increasing shifts to the target, whereas children who are initially looking at the target should continue to look at the target (Fernald, Zangi, Portillo, & Marchman, 2008).

-Onset-contingent plots for our data are shown in Figure 3.
+Onset-contingent plots for our data are shown in Fig. 3.
 Responses to the positive sentences are typical for such plots, but responses to the negative sentences deviate substantially from the expected pattern.
 Two-year-olds actually showed the reverse pattern: If they were looking at the target picture, they oriented away, and if they were on the distractor, they stayed.
-This suggests that two-year-olds were actually treating the negative sentences like positive sentences.
+This suggests that two-yearolds were actually treating the negative sentences like positive sentences.
 The onset-contingent plot of the three-year-olds' gaze data suggests general confusion; regardless of whether they started on the target or distractor picture, their looks to the target picture remained at chance.
 Only four-year-olds showed the expected pattern, switching away from the distractor picture and staying on the target picture, though not as robustly as adults, who responded to negative sentences in the same way that they responded to positive sentences.